Uteodon: Provenance and occurrence

-The single known specimen of Uteodon, CM 11337, was found in the Dry Mesa Quarry/Douglass Quarry of the Brushy Basin Member of the Morrison Formation, Utah.
-The rocks it was found in were medium-grained, coarse sandstone that was deposited during the Tithonian and Kimmeridgian stages of the Late Jurassic period, approximately 153 to 148 million years ago.
+The single known specimen of Uteodon, CM 11337, was found in the Carnegie Quarry/Douglass Quarry of the Brushy Basin Member of the Morrison Formation, Utah.
+The rocks it was found in were medium-grained, coarse sandstone that was deposited during the Tithonian and Kimmeridgian stages of the Late Jurassic period, approximately 150.91 to 150.04 million years ago.